-Two, your decision-making ability is altered.
+- Two, your decision-making ability is altered.
 Studies show that when you are extremely fatigued, you tend to be more impulsive.
-Meaning, when you are behind the wheel, you might think you have more time to execute a safe turn or navigate through an intersection when in reality- you don’t have enough time to make it through safely.
+This means, when you are behind the wheel, you might think you have more time to execute a safe turn or navigate through an intersection when in reality- you don’t have enough time to make it through safely.

-Three, focus is harder to maintain.
-When you are extremely fatigued, your attention span diminishes, and its significantly easier to be confused.
+- Three, the focus is harder to maintain.
+When you are extremely fatigued, your attention span diminishes, and it’s significantly easier to be confused.

-Four, your vision is altered.
-Not only do the above issues occur when you are fatigued, but your vision can also be impacted as well.
-Your depth perception can be thrown off and you may become more sensitive to light, you may experience blurry vision and, an increased need to yawn (at which your eyes will close).
+- Four, your vision is altered.
+Not only do the above issues occur when you are fatigued, but your vision can also be impacted.
+Your depth perception can be thrown off and you may become more sensitive to light, and you may experience blurry vision and, an increased need to yawn (at which your eyes will close).

 2 Warning Signs of Drowsiness